What Substance Abuse Does to the Gastrointestinal Tract

 It is the system responsible for breaking down and digesting food.
 The entire system consists of the mouth, stomach, large and small intestines, rectum, and anus.
 In addition to the mouth, stomach, and lining of the small intestine, the liver and the pancreas produce digestive juices that assist with the process of digesting.
 A number of different substance use disorders can lead to detrimental effects in this system.

-Much of the information in this article is taken from the American Society for Addiction Medicine’s publication The ASAM Principles of Addiction Medicine in addition to the text links:
+Much of the information in this article is taken from the American Society for Addiction Medicine’s publication The ASAM Principles of Addiction Medicine.

 Resources about Substance Abuse & Gastrointestinal